 The Question: "Does it run Windows?"

 My answer (after cringing inside): "No, and it's not a computer.
 That's a serial data analyzer."

 The end result is that the unit didn't sell to that person, but it was just as well.
-They had a gross misconception of what it was, and they wouldn't have known what to do with it.
+They had a gross misconception of what it was, and they wouldn't have know what to do with it if they had bought it.
 Let's look at another example.

 The Item: A mobile RF power amplifier, made by Motorola for use in conjunction with one of their older portable radios (the HT220, to be exact).

 The Question: "What frequency does it cover, and does it work?"

 My answer: "It's designed for 150-170MHz, tunable.
 I suspect it could be modified for 2 meters, but I don't really know.
 As for working or not, I haven't tested it..."

 This deal worked out a bit better.
 My price was cheap ($5 or $10, I don't recall exactly), and the buyer was an experimenter, so he had few qualms about buying the unit.
 His questions were aimed mainly at determining if the unit would be anywhere near suitable for his application, and how much work he might have to put into the device.